How to Step Off the Leadership Hamster Wheel: Boundary-Setting for Overworked Leaders

 It takes courage, consistency, and communication.

-Let me introduce you to our in-house framework to start protecting your energy, time for your personal life but also time to plan ahead and figure out how you’re going to achieve your organizational and team’s goals.
+This is our in-house framework that most clients have found the best way to finally get their arms around this conundrum.
+We’ve been told it’s deceptively effective in moments of overwhelm.
+Using it effectively will help you protect your energy, time for your personal life but also time to plan ahead and figure out how you’re going to achieve your organizational and team’s goals.
 Oh and of course protect your mental wellbeing.
-I mean in a time where 70% of people in the workforce suffer from mental health challenges, it’s imperative that you take care of yourself.
+I mean in a time where 70% of Canadians report that their work experience impacts their mental health, it’s imperative that you take care of yourself.
 You can’t support your team with an empty cup.

-If leading your organization feels like wandering through a dense forest, boundaries are your map—and delegation is the helicopter that helps you see the big picture.
+If leading your organization as a senior leader feels like wandering through a dense forest, boundaries are your map—and delegation is the helicopter that helps you see the big picture.

 Here’s how to get there, one step at a time: